leonardocregis/reactnd-project-myreads-starter/README.md

 ## Contributing

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+This repository is work from @Leonardocregis to the project for React from Udacity.com.br

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).